Digit112/HL7-Parser/readme.md

 `repeatability` is the maximum number of times this constituent can appear, with -1 meaning it can appear an unlimited number of times.
 Default is 1.

 `table` is specified on fields like ID or HD which are really just enums.

+### Nested constituents

+The `constituents` field is recursive, it can have constituents of its own.
+This models the HL7 concept of "segment groups" quite well.
+Many restrictions apply to this field, however.
+Firstly, that this feature is only valid on MESSAGE entities, since they are the only entities whose constituents are segments or segment groups (which are what we are grouping).
+Secondly, a constituent with a `constituents` field of its own must never have the `type`, `length`, or `table` attributes.
+Thirdly, the constituents of a constituent are always segments.

+The `optionality` and `repeatability` fields are really the things that make this feature so valuable.
+A constituent segment group with two segments inside can be made optional while those two segments are each required within the group.
+Thus, the two segments must appear as a pair or not at all.
+Or the group can be made repeatable, such that the segments must always repeat together as a pair.

 ## Tables